scriptkidde/HackBox/README.md

 You can purchase premium here > > https://sellix.io/skriptkiddie
 # My Discord Server
 You can feel free to join my discord server, > > https://discord.link/hackbox
+# Bonus For OG'S
+If you were a hackbox free user from the start, you can get up to 1 week of hackbox premium, free!